grscheller/scheller-linux-archive/grok/Scala2/learnScala/README.md

   trait definitions.
 These may be more than just "Syntactic Sugar" but have some deeper meaning.
 The use of `self` returns/references the class/trait itself within the class/trait.
-Since classes/traits do not use `=`, like a method can, their "return values" definately not a λ-function, but instances of the class/trait.
+Since classes/traits do not use `=`, like methods do, their "return values" definately are not λ-functions, but instances of the class/trait.

 ```
    trait Foo[+A] { self =>